-subspecies: B. o. occidentalis and B. o. mckayi.
+Recent gene sequencing and morphological studies support the status of B. occidentalis (western bumble bee) and B. terricola (yellow-banded bumble bee) as discrete, separate species (Williams et al. 2012; Owen and Whidden 2013; Sheffield et al. 2016), and also resulted in the identification of distinct northern and southern subpopulations of B. occidentalis, with monophyletic CO1 barcode haplotype groups5 (Williams et al. 2012; Sheffield et al. 2016; Williams et al. 2016).
+Thus, B. occidentalis (western bumble bee) is now recognized to consist of two subspecies: B. o. occidentalis and B. o. mckayi.
 These subspecies are distinct not only genetically and morphologically, but also geographically: only B. o. mckayi is found in the NWT.
 Since the two subspecies designations are relatively new, life history and other data pertaining uniquely to either one is sparse.
 Throughout this report, the information presented for B. occidentalis (western bumble bee) should be interpreted as pertaining to both subspecies, unless expressly stated otherwise.

 In recognition of their distinct morphology and parasitic behaviour, cuckoo bumble bees were widely treated as a separate genus (Psithyrus).
-However, the taxon is now considered a monophyletic subspecies of Bombus (Cameron et al. 2007).
-The gypsy cuckoo bumble bee was first described by Seidl in 1837, as a European/Old World species, Psithyrus bohemicus.
+However, the taxon is now considered a monophyletic subgenus of Bombus (Cameron et al. 2007).
+The gypsy cuckoo bumble bee was first described in the Old World as Psithyrus bohemicus by Seidl in 1837.
 Cresson described a North American species of cuckoo bumble bee, Apathus ashtoni, in 1864, though "Ashton's cuckoo bumblee bee" was later re-assigned to the genus Bombus.
 Genetic analyses (DNA sequences and CO1 barcodes) now strongly suggest that B. (Psithyrus) bohemicus and B. (Psithyrus) ashtoni are conspecific, leading to the synonymization of the North American B. ashtoni under B. bohemicus as a single, Holarctic species (Williams et al. 2012; Williams et al. 2014).